edubart/nelua-lang/docs/pages/manual.md

 ## 3 - The Language

-This section describes the lexis, the syntax, and the semantics of Nelua.
+This section describes the lexis, syntax, and semantics of Nelua.
 In other words, this section describes which tokens are valid, how they can be combined, and what their combinations mean.

 ### 3.1 - Lexical Conventions

-Nelua like Lua is a free-form language.
+Nelua, like Lua, is a free-form language.
 It ignores spaces and comments between lexical elements (tokens), except as delimiters between two tokens.
-In source code, Nelua recognizes as spaces the standard ASCII whitespace characters space, form feed, newline, carriage return, horizontal tab and vertical tab.
+In source code, Nelua recognizes as spaces the standard ASCII whitespace characters: space, form feed, newline, carriage return, horizontal tab and vertical tab.

-Names (also called *identifiers*) in Nelua can be any string of Latin letters, UTF-8 unicode character, digits and underscores, not beginning with a digit and not being a reserved word.
+Names (also called *identifiers*) in Nelua can be any string of Latin letters, UTF-8 unicode character, digits and underscores, as long as they do not begin with a digit and are not a reserved word.
 Identifiers are used to name symbols, variables, types, table fields and labels.

-The following same *keywords* from Lua are reserved and cannot be used as names:
+The following *keywords* from Lua are reserved and cannot be used as identifiers:

 ```nelua
 and       break     do        else      elseif    end